-Journal entries are not Loan Agreements: ATO
+Journal entries and Book entries do not work: ATO

 Commonly Dad borrows money cheaper than his trust.
 In this recent case, Dad borrows money from the CBA and gives it to his trust.
 Everything goes wrong.